cloud66/help-old/_posts/how-to/2013-09-26-deploy-multi-database-stacks.md

 ---
 layout: post
+template: two-col
 title:  "Deploying stacks with multiple database types"
 date:   2013-09-26 15:33:13
 categories: how-to
+lead: How to deploy with Cloud 66 when your application relies on multiple database types.
 ---

-<p class="lead">How to deploy with Cloud 66 when your application relies on multiple database types.</p>

 ## The Basics